My name is Brett Westbrook. I was born and raised in Austin, TX and now live in Olympia, WA. I think of this as ATX2OLY.

 Writing for me is fun.
 It actually, honestly is just fun.
 A lot of the time, most of the time, it’s not easy.
 Figuring out the absolute best way to say what I want to get across is a puzzle.
 I’ll go down a path, certain it’s the right one and then hit a dead end.
 That’s OK.
 I’m convinced it’s as important to know what I’m not writing about as it is to know what I am writing about.

 Teaching writing has shaped how I approach writing projects, my own included.
-Most recently, I spent 15 years teaching the Capstone course at St. Edward’s University here in Austin.
+Most recently, I spent 15 years teaching the Capstone course at St. Edward’s University in Austin.
 This was a senior research course, required for graduation.
 My goal was to get my students through that course in a meaningful way, helping them articulate their ideas and their values so that they could talk about their Capstone project with hopefully more pride than loathing.
 Even more than that, I wanted my students to come out on the other side of Capstone believing in their own voice.

 Weather permitting, I like to be outside.
-The Ladybird Johnson Wildflower Center is one of my favorite places on earth.
+In Austin, the Ladybird Johnson Wildflower Center was one of my favorite places on earth.
+If you’re ever there, please go.
 Baseball games, too.
+Here in Olympia, walking pretty much anywhere is an exercise in scenery-gawking.
+It is just gob-smackingly beautiful.
 Indoors, I like art museums and baking.